 DRTx’s investigation exposed DSHS’s insufficient monitoring of state hospital performance and clinical practice issues.
 DSHS relies too much on the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) process as evidence of quality at the state hospitals.
 The DSHS Hospital Services Section has an employee who is responsible for monitoring JCAHO accreditation but does not have a single position dedicated to quality management.
 Instead, DSHS has delegated the majority of its quality management functions to the state hospitals, leaving them largely self-monitored.
 This violates the principle of authority/provider separation, an organizing principle of DSHS itself that a services provider should not be responsible for monitoring its own compliance.
 This has resulted in the Hospital Services Section being largely unaware of current state hospital performance issues and unable to take a proactive role in correcting deficiencies.
 Quality management of state hospitals at DSHS has devolved into a process of reactive crisis management when the agency learns of problems from external sources.

-State agency rules also vest the Consumer Services and Rights Protection unit (CSRP) with responsibility for investigating rights violations and monitoring abuse and neglect in state hospitals, but DSHS has delegated the CSRP’s abuse and neglect monitoring responsibilities to the Hospital Services Section.
+State agency rules also vest the Consumer Services and Rights Protection (CSRP) unit with responsibility for investigating rights violations and monitoring abuse and neglect in state hospitals, but DSHS has delegated the CSRP’s abuse and neglect monitoring responsibilities to the Hospital Services Section.
 The DSHS Mental Health and Substance Abuse Division (DSHS-MHSA) has further weakened the CSRP by unilaterally overturning CSRP investigators’ findings.
-CSRP findings are subject to being overturned by DSHS-MHSA administration, again violating the principle of authority provider separation.
+CSRP findings are subject to being overturned by DSHS-MHSA administration, again violating the principle of authority/provider separation.

 DSHS failed to adequately educate patients to identify and report abuse, neglect and exploitation to DFPS and to make complaints to TMB.